 English adventure novelists as literature

 I am a fan of a certain sort of popular fiction: the English adventure story of the 1940s and 1950s.
-I take this type to include Nevile Shute, Hammond Innes, Nicholas Monserrat, Geoffrey Household and – a recent discovery for me – Nigel Balchin.
+I take this type to include Nevile Shute, Hammond Innes, Nicholas Monsarrat, Geoffrey Household and – a recent discovery for me – Nigel Balchin.
 All these writers seem to me far more richly satisfying than is commonly supposed.
 It is the last-mentioned who prompted the best bit of literary criticism attaching to this genre, by that master of popular culture, Clive James.

 Here is Mr James, writing in the 1970s, of Balchin: